 Additionally, people have started spending more time online.
 As the new trends are replacing the traditional ones.
 Building a video marketing strategy is no more the same.
 Let us highlight some of the trends which are getting traction.

-It is essential to stay up to date with the video marketing trends that are all set to dominate in 2019 and this information will help you adopt the best marketing strategy.
+It is essential to stay up to date with the video marketing trends that are all set to dominate in 2019 because this will help you adopt the best video marketing strategy.

 - 81% of people tend to buy a product or service after watching videos.

 - It has been predicted that by 2021, video will account for nearly 82% of all internet traffic.

 - 65% of executives have navigated to a vendor’s site after watching a marketing video.
 (Forbes)

 - Companies that use videos in their marketing have 27% higher click-through-rate and 34% higher conversion rates than those that don’t.
 (Buffer)

 An example of short-lived videos are the stories uploaded on platforms like Snapchat, Instagram and Facebook.
 These are short messages that disappear after a short period, usually 24 hours.
 Snapchat popularized it, and then it moved to Instagram and Facebook.

 Snapchat allows you to record videos up to 10 seconds that stay in the timeline of your followers for 24 hours.
 You also get to choose the people you want to share the story with.